 This question is optional.
+You can skip it if you purchase from parent companies that aren't cruelty-free.
 Often times I prefer doing the research myself prior to contacting the company.
-If they are owned by another company, ask the parent company the same questions.
-You can skip this step if non-cruelty-free parent companies don’t break it for you.
+If they are owned by another company, ask the parent company the same questions listed above to check their cruelty-free status.

 5 Tips To Get a Reply